Flag of The Flag of Montserrat

 • What does the woman with the harp represent on the Montserrat flag?

 The woman is Erin, a symbol of Ireland, holding a golden harp.
-This highlights Montserrat’s Irish roots and the influence of early Irish settlers.
+She is there because of Montserrat's Irish roots and the influence of its early Irish settlers.

 • Why is the Union Jack on the Montserrat flag?

-The Union Jack shows Montserrat's status as a British Overseas Territory, reflecting its historical ties to the United Kingdom.
+The Union Jack marks Montserrat's status as a British Overseas Territory and its long ties to the United Kingdom.

 • What does the blue color on the Montserrat flag mean?